-regarding The Units can be repurchased/redeemed (i.e., sold back to the Fund) or Switchedreissue of repurchased out on every business day, at the Applicable NAV subject to payment of exit load, the if any and lock-in period, if any.
-The Units so repurchased shall not be reissued. the The Redemption / Switch-out request can be made by way of a written request / pre-printed form / relevant tear off section of the Transaction Slip enclosed with the Account Statement, which should be submitted at / may be sent by mail to any of the ISCs.
+regarding The Units can be repurchased/redeemed (i.e., sold back to the Fund) or reissue of repurchased Switched-out on every business day, at the Applicable NAV subject to payment the of exit load, if any and lock-in period, if any.
+The Units so repurchased shall not the be reissued.
+The Redemption / Switch-out request can be made by way of a manner of reissue, the written request / pre-printed form / relevant tear off section of the Transaction Slip entity (the scheme or enclosed with the Account Statement, which should be submitted at / may be the AMC) involved in sent by mail to any of the ISCs.